DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Proposed Approach

 \subsection{Attack Stealthiness}

 The key idea is to generate a patch similar to an existing image, and this is accomplished by defining a novel loss term that represents the distance of the patch to the original target image.
-The proposed similarity loss is designed to minimize the difference (L-norm) between a benign image and the patch. $L_{sim}$ is the similarity loss between the target benign image $N$ and the adversarial patch $P$.
-It is defined as: $L_{sim} = (\frac{1}{n} \sum_{i,j} (\left | P_{i,j} - N_{i,j} \right |) )^2$.
-We square the difference between the benign image and the adversarial patch, as in quadratic functions the rate of increase (the slope or the rate of change) is slower which delays the convergence of the similarity metric with respect to the detection loss.
-In fact, the similarity metric is a linear function compared to the detection metric which is a nonlinear function that converges much slower.
+The proposed similarity loss is designed to maximize the cosine similarity between the target benign image and the adversarial patch $P$.
+The similarity loss is defined as:

+During the optimization process, we observed discrepancies in the convergence rates of various loss terms.
+Specifically, the similarity loss converges notably faster than the detection loss, resulting in a stagnation of the total loss.
+To address this imbalance, we introduce a non-linear adjustment aimed at slowing down the rate of decrease for the similarity loss.
+Our approach involves squaring the difference between the benign image and the adversarial patch.
+This modification serves to mitigate the dominance of the similarity loss during optimization, leveraging the characteristic slower rates of increase exhibited by quadratic functions compared to linear functions.
+Effectively, this strategy downweights the impact of the squared term, striking a balance between the two loss terms and preventing one from unduly dominating the optimization process.
 This similarity loss provides a higher flexibility compared to the GAN-based technique and the limited latent space.